 UCLan has national and international collaborations in place with NHS Trusts, patient groups, medical practitioners, allied health professionals, Prison Service, police forces, Local Education Authorities, schools and school teachers, athletic clubs and charitable institutions.

-The Cognitive Research Group focuses on a range of areas including selective attention and distraction, working memory, executive functioning, the social contexts of perception, biases in reasoning, reading development and aspects of social cognition.
+The Cognitive and Neuroscience Research Group focuses on a range of areas including selective attention and distraction, working memory, executive functioning, the social contexts of perception, biases in reasoning, reading development and aspects of social cognition.

 The Forensic Research Group has several key areas of activity including sex differences in aggression, physical aggression between young men, family violence and women’s offending behaviour, interventions for other and self-directed violence, bullying and attributions towards sexual abuse.